s-20/unnamed/DramaDice.md

 Players may also Burn Drama Dice to try to affect a scene.
 When using a Drama Die in this way, the player describes the change they want to make, and the die is removed from the pool.
 Using a Drama Die to affect a scene in this way can take many forms:

 - It can allow the player to describe a brief flashback of them anticipating the situation and preparing for it
-  - *Of course I have a pocket knife.
-They always tie you up.*
+  - *Before I left my house, I remembered that last time we weint investigating in a creepy old house, the bad guys tied us up - so I brought my pocket knife.
+Then, just before they searched us, I slipped it into John's sock.
 - It could forge a connection with an NPC that changes the circumstances of the encounter
-  - *Wait - is that guard my cousin?*
+  - *Wait - is that guard my cousin?
+Holy crap, it is!
 - It can add an object to the scene
   - *There's a chandelier I can swing from, right?*
 - It can cause some other coincidental event that helps the players
-  - *Suddenly the light bulb flashes and goes out!*
+  - *And that's when the power went out!*
 - And so on

 The changes must be limited in scope, and cannot cause a massive disruption of the narrative or directly harm characters or NPCs.
-Changes can only add to a scene, and should have immediate effect.
+Changes can only add to a scene - you can't make things vanish that were already there.
+In short, they have to make narrative sense.

+When you "burn" a Drama Die in this way, the benefit comes from the scene rewrite, and you don't add dice to any checks.
+That having been said, it can create favorable circumstances that reduce the [Effort](Effort.md) required for a check, make a new task possible, or otherwise open up new opportunities that are beneficial, even if you don't get a bonus to a check.

 ## Gaining Drama Dice

 At the start of each session, the Drama Dice pool is reset to the number of players.

 - If you roll no [Effort](Effort.md) on a check, add a die to the Drama Dice pool
-- Any time a PC takes a [Wound](WoundThreshold.md), add dice to the Drama Pool equal to that PC's current total Wounds.
+- Any time a PC takes a [Wound](WoundThreshold.md), add a die to the Drama Pool
-- If the pool is below 5, [Synergy](Synergy.md) can restore drama dice
+- If a PC dies, add Drama Dice to the pool equal to the number of players,
 - Exceptional Role-play, cool actions, or something that advances the story significantly adds one or more dice to the pool

-Regardless of the above, the Drama Dice pool cannot be larger than 2x the number of players.
+There is no limit to the size of the Drama Dice pool, but it does reset at the start of each session, so it doesn't make sense to horde them!

+## Tags

+#core #dramadice